JasperArneberg/ECE281_Lab4/README.md

 | 001 | 0001 | 0011 | 1101 |
 | 001 | 0010 | 0100 | 1100 |
 | 001 | 0010 | 0101 | 1011 |
-In this format, I verified that the ALU worked correctly.
+In this format, I verified that the ALU worked correctly for all the OpSel values.

-##Datapath Sim
+##Datapath

+####Testing and Debugging

+##Reverse Engineering

 ####List of Instructions
+Here is the list of instructions found by looking at the value of the Instruction Register.

 | Time (nsec) | OpCode (from IR) | Pneumonic |
 | 0 | 0 | NOP |
 | 15 | 7 | LDAI |